Nigel Napier-Andrews

-Nigel Napier-Andrews (born 1942) is a British/Canadian TV producer, director, and author.
+Nigel Napier-Andrews (born June 12, 1942 - March 22, 2025) was a British/Canadian TV producer, director, and author.
 In 2014 he became the host of the TV series Escapes with Nigel.

-Nigel died on March 22nd, 2025 after a very brief fight against cancer.

 Early life

 Nigel Napier-Andrews was born in England, and spent parts of his childhood in Wimbledon, Cairo, Egypt and Benghazi, Libya.
 He attended Oundle School and then travelled to Kenya in 1959 to work at the Kenya Weekly News.

 Career

 Nigel Napier-Andrews returned to England to work for the BBC, and later moved to Canada, where he subsequently switched to working for the CBC as producer and director of several television series including: